 Having received the diagnosis and the results of any subsequent tests, the specialist medical team will explain the treatment options available.

-In the case of a single ventricle disorder where there is no possibilty of a cure, three treatment paths may be discussed.
+In the case of a single ventricle disorder where there is no possibility of a cure, three treatment paths may be discussed.

 The treatments available for each specific condition will be explained to you by the fetal and paediatric cardiac medical teams.
-A series of operations will be required, soon after birth and in early childhood.
-They are further described in detail in the ‘Treatments’ section of the LHM Filofax.
+A series of operations will be required soon after birth and in early childhood.
+These are described in more detail in the single ventricle heart conditions and their treatments section of the website.

 If we decide that we would like surgery, who will carry out the operation?